JKDev117/bookmarks-server/README.md

 ## Assignment

-Builds an API for the Bookmarks client <https://github.com/Thinkful-Ed/bookmarks-app/tree/prop-types>
+Build an API for the Bookmarks client <https://github.com/Thinkful-Ed/bookmarks-app/tree/prop-types>
 supporting GET, POST and DELETE.